dagronf/CIFilterFactory/README.md

 ## Regenerating CIFilterFactory

-1. Open a terminal and navigate to the CIFilterFactory/Tools folder
+1. Open a terminal and navigate to the CIFilterFactory/tools folder
 2. run `sh regenerate.sh`

+## Generating a docarchive file

+NOTE: This is only available for Xcode 13 and later

+1. Open a terminal and navigate to the CIFilterFactory/tools folder
+2. run `sh make-docs.sh`

 ## What else?